Chart Color Schemes

 Population growth drivers in Bondi Junction are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-As of February 2026, the estimated population of Bondi Junction is around 11,682, reflecting a 12.7% increase since the 2021 Census which reported a population of 10,361 people.
-This growth is inferred from AreaSearch's estimate of the resident population at 11,312 following examination of the latest ERP data release by the ABS in June 2024 and an additional 536 validated new addresses since the Census date.
-This results in a population density ratio of 10,816 persons per square kilometer, placing Bondi Junction in the top 10% of national locations assessed by AreaSearch.
-The suburb's growth exceeded that of its SA3 area (6.0%) and SA4 region, marking it as a growth leader.
+As of February 2026, the estimated population of Bondi Junction is around 11,682.
+This reflects a growth of 1,321 people since the 2021 Census, which reported a population of 10,361.
+The increase was inferred from AreaSearch's estimation of the resident population at 11,312 in June 2024, using the latest ERP data release by the ABS, and an additional 536 validated new addresses since the Census date.
+This results in a population density ratio of 10,816 persons per square kilometer, placing Bondi Junction within the top 10% of national locations assessed by AreaSearch.
+The suburb's growth rate of 12.7% since the 2021 census exceeds that of its SA3 area (6.0%) and SA4 region, making it a growth leader in the region.
 Overseas migration contributed approximately 89.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with 2021 as the base year.
+AreaSearch's projections for Bondi Junction are based on ABS/Geoscience Australia data released in 2024 with a base year of 2022, and NSW State Government SA2-level projections released in 2022 with a base year of 2021 for areas not covered by the former.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, Bondi Junction is expected to grow by 1,761 persons to 2041, reflecting a 9.8% increase in total over the 17-year period.
+According to these projections, Bondi Junction is expected to grow by 1,815 persons to 2041, reflecting an increase of 12.4% in total over the 17-year period.

 Frequently Asked Questions - Population